-- Companies such as retirement and community residences or work camps that operate outside of the tourism sectors, cannot post their hospitality positions on the go2HR Job Board.
+- Updated March 20, 2020: Healthcare employers, such as care homes and retirement residences that operate outside of the tourism sectors, can post their positions on the go2HR Job Board.
 Click here for “How to post healthcare jobs”.

 - Third-party suppliers that service tourism businesses, such as software companies, laundry services, consultants and brokers, cannot post their job openings on the go2HR Job Board.

-- Companies such as stand-alone retail operations, institutions, fitness and wellness centres, real estate services, and property management firms for private residences are not considered tourism.
+- Companies such as work camps, stand-alone retail operations, institutions, fitness and wellness centres, real estate services, and property management firms for private residences are not considered tourism.

 - go2HR reserves the right to deny registration to companies that do not qualify, based on these guidelines.
 Declined company registrations will be removed from the website and associated user account(s) will remain on the system without job board usage rights.
 Your subscription to go2HR’s newsletter(s), if applicable, remains active; you can unsubscribe from these emails at any time.

-- Registered companies must provide a description of their operations and specify which region they are located in: Vancouver, Coast and Mountains, Vancouver Island, Northern BC, Thompson Okanagan, Cariboo Chilcotin Coast or Kootenay Rockies.
+- Registered companies must provide a description of their operations and specify which region/territory they are located in: Vancouver, Coast and Mountains, Vancouver Island, Northern BC, Thompson Okanagan, Cariboo Chilcotin Coast, Kootenay Rockies, or the Yukon.

-- If Headquarters is located outside of British Columbia, employers may select “Outside BC” as their primary location; however, employers cannot post jobs that are located outside of BC.
+- If Headquarters is located outside of British Columbia or the Yukon, employers may select “Outside BC” as their primary location; however, employers cannot post jobs that are located outside of BC or the Yukon.

 - Employers may register multiple addresses under one company profile if they have different locations.
-These locations must be in BC.
+These locations must be in BC or the Yukon.

 - All relevant sectors must be selected for each company.
 For example, a hotel could select both Accommodations and Food & Beverage Services.
 This will ensure that all opportunities will appear in the search results accordingly.